 4. Individual Learning and Upskilling Paths

 The war for talent will force companies "to work with what they have".
-This will prioritise the requirement for flexibility and individual learning, development, upskilling, and reskilling paths within the organisation.
+This will prioritize the requirement for flexibility and individual learning, development, upskilling, and reskilling paths within the organization.
 Concepts like mentoring and digital onboarding will continue to gain importance.

 5. Skills Taxonomy